webdriverio/webdriverio/website/docs/Multiremote.md

 title: Multiremote
 ---

-WebdriverIO allows you to run multiple WebDriver/Appium sessions in a single test.
+WebdriverIO allows you to run multiple automated sessions in a single test.
 This becomes handy when you’re testing features that require multiple users (for example, chat or WebRTC applications).

 Instead of creating a couple of remote instances where you need to execute common commands like [`newSession`](/docs/api/webdriver#newsession) or [`url`](/docs/api/browser/url) on each instance, you can simply create a **multiremote** instance and control all browsers at the same time.